SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 *another* filter box.
 Search for `rare` and hit Execute.
 Let's see, down here... yes!
 Apparently 15 of the results have `rare` somewhere in the `title`.

-And again, this works by adding a simple `?title=rare` to the URL.
+And again, this works by adding a simple `?name=rare` to the URL.

 Oh, let's also make the `description` field searchable.
 And now... that shows up in the API too!